meganemichel/nf-tower-docs/hugo/content/docs/installation/installation.md

 We created Nextflow in 2013 to deliver the most seamless experience for data pipelines at scale.

-Nextflow Tower is the continuation of this mission encompassing the lastest technologies.
+Nextflow Tower is the continuation of this mission encompassing the latest technologies.

 ## Basic deployment